 Under the program, clusters of three to four students are selected to participate in projects led by BSIA faculty that engage them in both independent and collective research and policy analysis.
 The program is divided into three phases.
 The first is the research phase, during which Fellows will develop a high degree of substantive expertise on the subject matter of the project.
 This phase will typically be completed in mid-January.
 Individual themes and outputs will be developed in consultation with the project mentor(s).
 During phase 1, mentors will be expected to meet on a regular basis with their teams to discuss the project, and to provide feedback on the research outputs.
 The principal purposes of the feedback are to assist Fellows in developing their research and analytical skills, and assist them in making the transition from phase 1 to phase 2 of the program.

 The second phase is the policy brief stage, which typically runs from mid-January to early May.
 For this phase, Fellows will co-author a briefing note that draws on their collective research from the first phase.
-Briefing notes are to be 2 to 3 pages in length, accompanied by a 4-page backgrounder.
+Briefing notes are to be 4 to 5 pages in length.
 Mentors are expected to work with their teams throughout this process and assist them in formulating policy recommendations.
 Students will present their briefing notes at a symposium at BSIA in April.

 The third phase is the presentation phase, which since 2015 has included a day of oral briefings at Global Affairs Canada in Ottawa.
 Following the presentation in Ottawa, students will be invited to revise their briefing notes based on the feedback they received prior to submitting them for publication.
 This year’s anthology is entitled “Cracks in the Liberal International Order: 2018 Global Trends Report”, and can be accessed on this page.
 To access individual briefs and last year’s report, “Turbulent Present, Uncertain Future: 2017 Global Trends Report”, please click here.